Skip to content

 Your cart is empty

-Article: How to work with unspun or woolen spun yarn.
+Article: How to work with unspun yarn or woolen spun yarn.

 crafting

-How to work with unspun or woolen spun yarn.
+How to work with unspun yarn or woolen spun yarn.

-If you've heard of these yarns before, you probably have heard that they are delicate and prone to breaking, but there are advantages too.
+With so many new products coming onto the market, you may be wondering what they are.
+You may have even heard that they are delicate and prone to breaking.
+They have advantages too.
 Woolen and unspun yarns have less ‘organized’ fiber that go in all directions within the strand, and are loftier and airier as a result.

 Why choose unspun or woolen spun?

-Unspun yarn is wonderful for insulation and creates very warm, very light garments.
+I truly love unspun yarn, because they insulate well and create very warm, very light garments.
 They have moderate (woolen) to very little (unspun) twist holding them together once the fabric is knit, which means that they hold a ton of air and create a lot of warmth.

 They're also excellent for oversized garments, such as drop shoulder pullovers or dresses, because they will total to less weight over the course of the garment and drag down on the oversized garment less.